 As for the issue raised by the truck driver and the trucking company concerning the timeliness of the request for prejudgment interest, the Indiana Court of Appeals noted that the TPIS does not provide a time limit for filing a request for prejudgment interest.
 Additionally, the truck driver and trucking company, who were appealing the jury trial award during the 10-month period after the judgment, established no harm as a result of the guardianship’s delay in submitting its request.

-Barsumian Law LLC is a full-service personal injury and medical malpractice law firm with offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
-Barsumian Law LLC and its injury lawyers handle cases arising from car accidents, truck accidents, motorcycle accidents, defective products, premise liability, nursing home negligence, and medical malpractice.
+Barsumian Armiger is a full-service personal injury and medical malpractice law firm with offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
+Barsumian Armiger and its injury lawyers handle cases arising from car accidents, truck accidents, motorcycle accidents, defective products, premise liability, nursing home negligence, and medical malpractice.